vuminhtue/SMU_Research_Computing_with_M3/README.md

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).
-We use this template for Clemson CCIT workshop on Introduction to Research Computing using Palmetto
+We use this template for SMU OIT Workshop using ManeFrame II

 ## Maintainer(s)

 * Tue Vu
-* Grigori Yourganov
-* Asher Antao
-* Linh Ngo
-## Authors

 A list of contributors to the lesson can be found in [AUTHORS](AUTHORS)